This post was first published in 2018 but has been updated in 2019 with the most recent information about Things To Do in Newcastle, NSW.

 Although we didn’t have enough time to visit, we would recommend you add a trip to Lake Macquarie to your list of fun things to do in Newcastle, NSW.
 The saltwater lake is located just south of Newcastle and is connected to the Tasman Sea by a channel.

 Relaxing on the banks of the lake is one of the top free things to do in Newcastle, NSW.
 It’s a great place for picnicking or watching the sunset.
-Otherwise, there are plenty of opportunities for sailing, stand-up paddleboarding or kayaking on the lake.
+Otherwise, there are plenty of opportunities for sailing, stand-up paddleboarding, or kayaking on the lake.

-Visit the Hunter Valley
+Visit The Hunter Valley

 Located just an hour north of Newcastle is the stunning Hunter Valley wine region.
 The area produces world-class Semillon, Cabernet Sauvignon, Merlot, and Pinot Noir wines.

 The Hunter Valley turned out to be our favourite wine region in Australia.
 While we were there, we discovered that there is so much more to do in the region than just drinking wine.
-We highly recommend you commit to at the very least a day trip from Newcastle; you can’t go wrong with a wine-tasting.
+We highly recommend you commit to, at the very least, a day trip from Newcastle; you can’t go wrong with a wine-tasting.

 Read Next: Best Wine Regions In Australia

-Attend a Festival
+Attend A Festival

-One of the highlights of things to do in Newcastle, NSW is the Newcastle Music Festival, which takes place every August.
+One of the highlights of things to do in Newcastle, NSW, is the Newcastle Music Festival, which takes place every August.

-Visit the Best Beaches in Newcastle, NSW
+Visit The Best Beaches In Newcastle, NSW

-Nobby’s Beach
+Nobbys Beach

-Our time was crammed with Newcastle activities, but we absolutely had to pause and enjoy some time bumming around on Nobby’s Beach.
+Our time was crammed with Newcastle activities, but we absolutely had to pause and enjoy some time bumming around on Nobbys Beach.
 The beaches were some of our favourite places to visit in Newcastle.
 After seeing it in all of its glory from the top of Fort Scratchley, we couldn’t wait to get down and sink my feet in the sand.

-Nobby’s is the perfect beach for families and general sunning, swimming, and lazing around.
-Which is why it always ranks among the top things to do in Newcastle, NSW.
+Nobbys is the perfect beach for families and general sunning, swimming, and lazing around, which is why it always ranks among the top things to do in Newcastle, NSW.

 Bar Beach is another great option that features a patrolled swimming area and sheltered rock pools.

-Newcastle Beach is known as one of the best surf locations in Australia and is definitely more appealing to the adventurous souls, which we totally are… in theory.
+Newcastle Beach is known as one of the best surf locations in Australia and is definitely more appealing to adventurous souls, which we totally are… in theory.
 But, if you’re looking for a beach with a more relaxed atmosphere, Newcastle Beach might be a bit much for you.

 If you feel like skipping the sand, check out the Merewether Ocean Baths in the small suburb of Merewether.
 The complex is the largest ocean baths in Australia and a great place to rub shoulders with locals.
+At the northern end of Newcastle Beach, you can visit the Newcastle Ocean Baths, which have been newly renovated.

-Best Hotels in Newcastle, NSW
+Best Hotels In Newcastle, NSW

 Stay close to Newcastle’s biggest attractions, like Nobby Beach, by booking accommodation in Newcastle’s Central Business District or the CBD.
 Hunter Street is centrally located and close to most attractions and nightlife options in the CBD.

-Otherwise choose accommodation close to Darby or Hamilton Street, the city’s trendiest pockets, and be close to food and dining options.
+Otherwise, choose accommodation close to Darby or Hamilton Street, the city’s trendiest pockets, and be close to food and dining options.

-Eco Hotels in Newcastle, NSW
+Eco Hotels In Newcastle, NSW

-The Ibis and Novotel in Newcastle are both parts of the Accor Hotels family, and silver starred members of the Accor Planet 21 program.
-The program supports initiatives to promote environmental protection, the fight against sexual exploitation, eco-design and healthy and sustainable food in their restaurants.
+The Ibis and Novotel in Newcastle are both parts of the Accor Hotels family and silver-starred members of the Accor Planet 21 program.
+The program supports initiatives to promote environmental protection, the fight against sexual exploitation, eco-design, and healthy and sustainable food in their restaurants.

-Best Restaurants in Newcastle, NSW
+Best Restaurants In Newcastle, NSW

 The majority of restaurants in Newcastle, NSW can be found on Beaumont Street in Hamilton and Darby Street in Cooks Hill.
 Both streets are lined with an impressive array of restaurants, cafes, shops, and unique boutiques.
 It’s worth a visit just for the cultural value, even if you decide to eat at home.